-AwardWallet may receive compensation from advertising partners when you visit our site, click on a link, when you are approved for a credit card, or when an account is opened.
-Terms Apply to the offers listed on this page.
-Enrollment is required for select Amex benefits.
+AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
-Here’s our complete list of Advertisers.
+Here's our complete list of Advertisers.

 Offers for the AAdvantage® Aviator® Red World Elite Mastercard®, Citi® / AAdvantage® Globe™ Mastercard® and Citi® / AAdvantage Business™ World Elite Mastercard® are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

 Thanks to a partnership with AT&T, American will offer complimentary Wi-Fi on all aircraft equipped with Viasat or Intelsat connectivity, which will cover about 90% of the fleet at launch.
+And there's a phased rollout planned for that remaining 10%.

 Page Contents

-Free Wi-Fi on American Airlines Flights Coming in January 2026
+Free Wi-Fi on American Airlines Flights

 The free Wi-Fi will be sponsored by AT&T and powered by Viasat, though you won’t need to be an AT&T customer to take advantage of it.
+All that's required is being a member of the free-to-join AAdvantage program.

 Will all of American Airlines' planes offer free Wi-Fi?

-Free Wi-Fi will only be available on aircraft with Viasat or Intelsat connectivity.
-Since American equips many of its long-haul aircraft with Panasonic, planes like the Boeing 777-200ER, 777-300ER, and 787-8 and 787-9 will not offer complimentary Wi-Fi — at least initially.
+Since American equips many of its long-haul aircraft with Panasonic Wi-Fi, planes like the Boeing 777-200ER, 777-300ER, and 787-8 and 787-9 will not offer complimentary Wi-Fi — at least initially.
+However, there's a fairly well-defined schedule for rolling out free Wi-Fi on these aircraft.

-Which American Airlines Aircraft Have Wi-Fi Now?
+Which American Airlines Aircraft Have Wi-Fi?

 Keep in mind that if American swaps aircraft or changes your flight, you could end up on a plane without Wi-Fi.
 In-flight connectivity isn’t guaranteed, and even when it’s available, it doesn’t always work.